There are two conventions to define the height of a Binary Tree

 In this post, the first convention is followed.
 For example, height of the below tree is 3.

 Recursive method to find height of Binary Tree is discussed here.
 How to find height without recursion?
 We can use level order traversal to find height without recursion.
 The idea is to traverse level by level.
 Whenever move down to a level, increment height by 1 (height is initialized as 0).
-Count number of nodes at each level, stop traversing when count of nodes at next level is 0.
+Count number of nodes at each level, stop traversing when the count of nodes at the next level is 0.

 Create a queue.
-Push root into the queue. height = 0 Loop nodeCount = size of queue // If number of nodes at this level is 0, return height if nodeCount is 0 return Height; else increase Height // Remove nodes of this level and add nodes of // next level while (nodeCount > 0) pop node from front push its children to queue decrease nodeCount // At this point, queue has nodes of next level
+Push root into the queue. height = 0 Loop nodeCount = size of queue // If the number of nodes at this level is 0, return height if nodeCount is 0 return Height; else increase Height // Remove nodes of this level and add nodes of // next level while (nodeCount > 0) pop node from front push its children to queue decrease nodeCount // At this point, queue has nodes of next level